|

 including

-the camera manual.
-We recommend that you have a polarizing filter to
+the camera's manual.
+We recommend participants have a polarizing filter

-use with many of your photographs on this workshop.
-A 1 stop and a 2
+use with many of the photographs on this workshop.
+Andy combines images of various

-from 24mm to 200mm after the lens multiplication factor is
+from 18mm to 200mm after the lens multiplication factor "LMF" (call if uncertain about LMF) is

 recommended for the landscape portion and a long lens 300mm or longer

 for shooting wildlife.
-However, we think that you should bring your
+However, we think that participants should bring

 entire range of lenses.
-You should shoot with a sturdy outdoor tripod
+We recommend shooting with a sturdy outdoor

 that

-can adjust from your standing height (without cranking up a center
+can adjust from standing height (without cranking up a center

 post)